 To determine if a course is remote, hybrid, or in-person use the catalog search tool to narrow results.
 Otherwise, when browsing courses, the section indicates teaching mode:

 This course traces the development of Western art music from 1750-1900.
-We will explore the works of many eighteenth- and nineteenth-century composers, probing connections between their music and Classical and Romantic aesthetics, as well as political, philosophical, social, and cultural developments of the time.
-Composers to be studied include Haydn, Mozart, Beethoven, Schubert, Robert and Clara Schumann, Berlioz, Chopin, Verdi, Wagner, Tchaikovsky, Brahms, Mahler, and others.
-Topics for discussion include the changing role of composers in society, music’s relation to the other arts, challenges faced by female composers, controversies surrounding music and meaning, the interaction of music and drama in opera, and musical nationalism.
+We will explore the works of many eighteenth- and nineteenth-century composers, probing the music’s connections with Classical and Romantic aesthetics, as well as political, philosophical, social, and cultural developments of the time.
+Composers to be studied include Haydn, Mozart, Beethoven, Schubert, Robert Schumann, Clara Schumann, Felix Mendelssohn, Fanny Mendelssohn Hensel, Berlioz, Chopin, Verdi, Wagner, Tchaikovsky, Brahms, Mahler, and others.
+Topics for discussion include the changing role of composers in society, music’s relation to the other arts, challenges faced by nineteenth-century female composers, controversies surrounding music and meaning, the interaction of music and drama in opera, and musical nationalism.

 Format: lecture; lecture-discussion